Centre Township, Berks County, Pennsylvania: Transportation

 As of 2010, there were 70.60 mi of public roads in Centre Township, of which 21.59 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 49.01 mi were maintained by the township.

 No numbered highways serve Centre Township directly.
 Main thoroughfares in the township include Bellemans Church Road, Berne Road, Boundary Road, Garfield Road, Irish Creek Road, Main Street, Shartlesville Road, Shoey Road and Tilden Road.
 The nearest state highway is Pennsylvania Route 61, which passes just east of the township.
+Pennsylvania Route 61 is connected to the township by Main Street and Belleman's Church Road.
+Pennsylvania Route 183 is connected by Irish Creek Road, Plum Creek Road, and Garfield road to the township.
+US Route 22/Interstate 78 is accessible by Shartlesville Road from the township.